 April 6, 2021 - NEW BERN, N.C. – A South Carolina man was sentenced today to 151 months in prison for transportation of a minor with intent to engage in criminal sexual activity.

-According to court documents and statements made during hearings, on the morning of October 21, 2018, a New Bern woman found that her 12-year-old granddaughter was missing from the doj logochild’s bedroom.
+According to court documents and statements made during hearings, on the morning of October 21, 2018, a New Bern woman found that her 12-year-old granddaughter was missing from the child’s bedroom.
 The window was open, and a hand-written ransom note demanded $20,000 for her return.
 Investigators found mulch from a flower bed on the granddaughter’s bed and smudges on the window but no sign of forced entry.
 They reviewed the granddaughter’s Facebook account and found a page that identified the defendant James Murdoch Peele as a boyfriend.

 The Federal Bureau of Investigation (FBI) determined that Peele was enlisted in the US Army and stationed at Ft.
 Bragg.
 They traced him to a barracks room, where the same afternoon they found Peele together with the minor victim.
 A forensic examination confirmed that Peele had recently had sexual intercourse with the minor.